FinToolBench: Evaluating LLM Agents for Real-World Financial Tool Use: FinToolBench

-We employ a robust two-stage pipeline to establish and verify the ground-truth alignment between questions and tools.
-First, for each candidate question, we perform a coarse-grained retrieval of the top-20 relevant tools using BGE-M3 dense embeddings~\cite{chen2024bge}.
-Second, to refine this set, we apply an LLM-based verification step using Qwen3-8B.
-We utilize a three-sample majority voting mechanism, retaining only those tools that receive at least two votes to ensure high-confidence alignment.
-To mitigate distribution skew and prevent the benchmark from being dominated by a few high-frequency tools, we group single-tool questions by tool name and cap them at two randomly selected questions per tool.
-Conversely, multi-tool questions, which represent more complex reasoning chains, are fully retained without deduplication to preserve the diversity of agentic workflows.
+\paragraph{Tool--question alignment.} For each question, we first retrieve the top-20 candidate tools using BGE-M3 dense embeddings~\citep{chen2024bge}, then refine via an LLM verification step with Qwen3-8B under three-sample majority voting (kept if at least two votes).
+To prevent dominance by high-frequency tools, single-tool questions are grouped by tool name and capped at two random samples per tool; multi-tool questions are fully retained to preserve agentic-workflow diversity.